charlineshen/AC215_CryCryBaby/README.md

 **Preprocess container**
-- This container reads all the audio files (in .wav format), translate them into spectrogram (in .txt format), and stores it back to GCP
+- This container reads all the audio files (in .wav format), translate them into spectrogram (in .npy format), and stores it back to GCP
-- Source and destincation GCS location are preset in cli.py.
+- Source and destincation GCS location are preset in `preprocessing.py`.
 Input to this container is secrets files - via docker
 - Output from this container stored at GCS location

 (1) `src/preprocessing/preprocessing.py`  - Here we first download audio files from GCP,  convert our audio files into numerical representation called spectrogram, normalize each matrices, and save the X & y data for our model on GCS.